-We reserved a total of 1,000,000 common shares for issuance under the Stock Plan.
+We reserved a total of 1,000,000 common shares for issuance under the Stock Plan in March 2004.
+In August 2005, we amended our 2003 Consultant Stock Plan to increase the number of shares of common stock issuable pursuant to the Stock Plan to 3,000,000 shares of common stock.
 The Stock Plan provides for the grants of common stock.
 No awards may be issued after the ten year anniversary of the date we adopted the Stock Plan, the termination date for the plan.

 On March 29, 2004, we filed with the SEC a registration statement on Form S-8 for the purpose of registering 1,000,000 common shares issuable under the Stock Plan under the Securities Act of 1933.
+On August 29, 2005 we filed with the SEC an additional registration statement on Form S-8 for the purpose of registering an additional 2,000,000 shares of common stock issuable under the amended Stock Plan.